Barnwell: The NFL's 50 most intriguing people, and why each matters

 12. Adam Gase, coach, Dolphins

 It took one year for Gase to morph from darling young coach into a frustrated, possibly overmatched leader.
 This time last year, Dolphins staffers were somehow predicting breakout seasons for virtually every one of Miami's weapons.
 The breakouts didn't come.
 Jay Ajayi was traded in an attempt to fix the team culture, only for the Eagles to win a Super Bowl with him in the lineup.
 DeVante Parker was rarely healthy.
 Kenny Stills' touchdown percentage regressed toward the mean.
-The much-ballyhooed reunions of Gase with Jay Cutler and Julius Thomas ended with both players retiring; Thomas to get his PhD, Cutler to serve as the languid, curious muse of a reality show.
+The much-ballyhooed reunions of Gase with Jay Cutler and Julius Thomas ended with both players retiring; Thomas to get his Ph.D., Cutler to serve as the languid, curious muse of a reality show.

 The Dolphins instead structured this offseason around rebuilding their culture, replacing Jarvis Landry and Ndamukong Suh with Danny Amendola, Albert Wilson and Robert Quinn.
 The problem is that the culture woes in Miami stretch beyond the 2017 team and even Gase's tenure with the organization.
 The Dolphins don't operate in the real world.
 This is a team that can't afford to make Suh the highest-paid defender in the league and does so anyway, drastically restructures the deal to free up cap room, then cuts him to bring in the next big-name player while patting themselves on the back for dumping their most talented defender.
 If Gase can overcome that, he's an even better coach than the guy we were impressed with after 2016.